skkumsi/VPC-CNI-Configuration-Variables/CNI_BEST_Practices.md

 #### **MINIMUM_IP_TARGET:**
 - Setting this variable ensures that a minimum of defined number of IPs are assigned to the node when it comes up initially.
 This value also includes the *WARM_IP_TARGET* value if configured.
 It is generally used in conjunction with WARM_IP_TARGET.
-- For instance setting a MINIMUM_IP_TARGET=4 indicates that, when the node comes up for the first time it should have 4 IPs assigned to its ENI by default, even when there are no pods running on the node.
+- For instance, setting a MINIMUM_IP_TARGET=4 indicates that, when the node comes up for the first time it should have 4 IPs assigned to its ENI by default, even when there are no pods running on the node.
 - If a WARM_IP_TARGET=1 is set along with the MINIMUM_IP_TARGET=4, with no pods running on the node, still a warm pool of 4 IPs is maintained by L-IPAMD as MINIMUM_IP_TARGET also takes into account the value set by WARM_IP_TARGET.
 So at this point you have a total of '4' IPv4 addresses assigned to the ENI.
 - Now, if you provision '5' pods on the above discussed node, the L-IPAMD tries to assign one more IPv4 address to the ENI to satisfy the WARM_IP_TARGET of '1'.
 - The MINIMUM_IP_TARGET comes into picture only during the initial stages of a node when it comes up for the first time.
 Once the MINIMUM_IP_TARGET number of pods are provisioned, L-IPAMD only tries to satisfy WARM_IP_TARGET condition.

+#### **WARM_PREFIX_TARGET** (available for CNI version 1.9.0+):
+- This variable is set when CNI Prefix Delegation feature is enabled for your cluster.
+- After enabling this feature, instead of assigning secondary IPv4 addresses to the ENI, a /28 prefix (16 continuous IP address block) is added to the ENI, thereby increasing the pod density on a given node.
+- Setting this variable ensures that you have a defined number of prefixes (/28 CIDR blocks) added to the instance's network interface at all times.
+- For instance, setting WARM_PREFIX_TARGET=1 indicates that by default there will be one prefix added to the network interface when there are no pods running.
+When you start provisioning the first few pods, a second prefix gets added to the network interface to satisfy the WARM_PREFIX_TARGET condition.
+- For a t3.medium node with prefix delegation feature enabled, instead of adding 6 IPv4 addresses to a single ENI, '5' prefixes (# of IPv4s per ENI - 1) which is a total of 5 * 16 = 80 IPv4 addresses can be assigned, thereby increasing the pod density on the node.

 ### Best practices to follow when setting these configuration variables for efficient usage of IP addresses in your Subnet: